 Is this proof that Nicholas and Christine were siblings?
 Absolutely not, but DNA proposed a candidate to research out of the many Hittels who could have possibly been Christine’s family.
 Diana has been discussing this very same process in regard to her Cynthia Dillard and Cynthia’s possible brother Elijah Dillard in the podcast.

-My point here is that this Pennsylvania German line of my dad’s has many matches, and that may help with overcome the challenge of using DNA evidence for more distant ancestors.
-Using DNA like this, to go back further along a 19th century German’s ancestral line, has been nearly impossible because there are so few matches for these ancestors.
+My point here is that this Pennsylvania German line of my dad’s has many matches, and that may help with overcoming the challenge of using DNA evidence for more distant ancestors.
+Using DNA like this, to go back further along a 19th-century German ancestral line has been nearly impossible because there are so few matches for these ancestors.
 If you have ancestors who arrived in the colonial era, the saturation of DNA testing in the U.S. may mean that you can find many more distant cousins on an ancestral line.

 The fact that Pennsylvania German ancestors belong to a group whose descendants tend to take DNA tests makes it especially worthwhile putting the time in to try DNA with them.
 The added benefit of identifying the extended family of your Pennsylvania German ancestors will be discovering their FAN club, which is so important to genealogical research.
 We hope you have great success in researching your Pennsylvania German ancestors!